 The Bank monitors its capital requirements on a daily basis using a traffic light system to ensure internal and external capital requirements are met.
 Its Regulatory Capital Policy sets out the actions to be taken when capital reaches pre-set levels.
-At 31st December 2017, and at all times, the Bank complied with its capital requirements.
+At 31st December 2018, and at all times during the year, the Bank complied with its capital requirements.